winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Communication Noise.md

 > - Woman struggling to communicate due to period

 # Psychological Noise
-This refers to the mental/emotional state of the participants (for more reference, see [[Functions of Communication#Basic Emotions]])
+This refers to the internal mental distractions that interfere effective communication.
+It can arise from the mental or emotional state of the participants (for more reference, see [[Functions of Communication#Basic Emotions]]), biases, assumptions, personal attitudes, etc.
 > [!example]
 > - An angry receiver is not able to understand the sender
 > - A sad receiver not being able to pay attention